Making Your First API Request

 |---|---|---|

-AccessKey | JWT (starts with eyJ...) | Karbon UI → Settings → Connected Apps → your application |
+AccessKey | JWT (starts with eyJ...) | Karbon UI → Settings → Connected Apps → API Applications → your application |

+Both values are issued together from the same API Application in Karbon.
 The Authorization token is a 36 character long GUID.
 The AccessKey is a JWT with three

 Base64URL-encoded segments separated by dots.
 These two values are not interchangeable — swapping them results in a 401.